balakreshnan/genaiusecases/README.md

 - Creating details description for items displayed in product catalog.
 - Order taking help bot for ecommerce web site
 - Engineering drawing creation bot to design new customized products.
+- IT Enterprise architect - Application inventory insights
+- IT - Automation use cases
+- IT - Root cause analytics and provide faster resolution
+- IT - Creating architecture diagrams for use cases
+- IT - Creating Code for use cases
+- IT - Document classficiation for knowledge mining
+- Police and fire - summarizing accidents form, extracting information
+- Police and fire - document summarization and classification
+- Police and fire - Guidness on various situations in the field.